vmware-archive/ansible-role-sshkeys/README.md

 [article about the topic](https://derpops.bike/2014/06/07/ssh-key-rotation-with-ansible/) authored (posted online) by Jesse Keating, June 7, 2014.

+On every run, this role will
+* create a new local ssh key,
+* copy that key to all remote hosts
+* replace our main local ssh key with the newly created key

 ## Requirements

 This role currently supports only Debian/Ubuntu distros.